 But if the gut falls a bit off-kilter?
 Well, that can lead to conditions such as a leaky gut (where the intestinal barrier is damaged resulting in an altered gut bacterial composition), which can not only compromise the barrier function of the skin, but it can also cause skin conditions such as acne vulgaris, rosacea, dermatitis and psoriasis.

 We should note here that the gut isn’t the only organ to have its own microbiome, the skin has one too, which we’ve gone into more detail on here.
 And in recent years, you’ve probably heard a lot about the skin microbiome from the skincare industry.
-From Aurelia to Gallinee, we’ve seen so many probiotic serums, creams and cleansers hit shelves, each promising to redress the bacteria balance of our complexions.
+From Aurelia to Gallinee, we’ve seen so many probiotic serums, creams and cleansers hit the shelves, each promising to address the bacteria balance of our complexions.
 And while we actually like so many of these products, the problem is that the research behind whether they can actually positively affect skin health isn’t quite there yet.